 Gardening has always intrigued me since the day my mother bought 11 plants for me on my 11th birthday.
 She said, “tend to them, show them your love, talk to them and you will feel the happiness as they grow and flourish”.
 Being a child I was unable to understand all that, but I used to water them religiously.
 Now I have my own small garden and I do understand what she meant.
 It makes me happy when I see a plant sprout from a seed I sowed and it is mortifying when a plant wilts.

 The latest addition to my terrace garden is a tomato plant and a green chili plant which have recently sprouted from seeds.
-Though I might not be able to get a produce soon; I am pretty sure they will taste heavenly.
+Though I might not be able to get a product soon; I am pretty sure they will taste heavenly.

 There are numerous benefits of growing your own produce.